VolodymyrVoronov/random_companies/README.md

 ## What is it?

-Package for generating mock data for companies.
+Package for generating mock data of the companies.

 ## Installation